danhyrjak/flex-webchat-example-plugin/README.md

 ## Whats Next
 The following is a list of outstanding items that still need to be implmented.
+I have added `TODO` comments in the code for the matching sections that may need to be updated.

 1. bundle size too large.
 Looks like all node_modules are being included in the bundle. need to sort this out, tree shaking?

-2. ablity to load in custom theme. should have a theme file that you load in, path to file set as env variable to allow swap on build.
+2. customise theme to match brand.
+I have imported an example [brand file](/src/branding.ts) from Twilios sample github project.
+This will need to be customised to match the sites theme you are using the plugin in. for more details: --> [see docs](https://www.twilio.com/docs/flex/developer/webchat/theming)

+3. updating other strings to match branding --> [see docs](https://www.twilio.com/docs/flex/developer/webchat/localization-and-templating) for defaults

-3. add action type for form input
+4. add action type for form input

-4. add styling for action types
+5. add/improve styling for custom action types

-5. file/image upload is in beta.
-I have enabled the feature but will need to check docs for notes on security scanning and what to do with uploaded files --> [see docs](https://www.twilio.com/docs/flex/developer/webchat/enable-attachments)
+6. file/image upload is in beta.
+(I have enabled the feature but will need to check docs for notes on security scanning and what to do with uploaded files --> [see docs](https://www.twilio.com/docs/flex/developer/webchat/enable-attachments))